To the Batmobile Let's Go: Recording

 Terry planned To the Batmobile Let's Go to be one of six albums he would release by the end of 1988 under different pseudonyms and labels, alongside those of Royal House, Black Riot, Orange Lemon, Swan Lake and Masters at Work.
 He said each of the records was to feature a different style, with Batmobile distinguished for being rooted in Latin music.
 To ease the workload, Terry said he aimed to record tracks as simply as possible and would only spend two to three days creating a song.
-By late 1988, Terry had completed Batmobile for Sleeping Bag, Royal House's rap-influenced Can You Party for Idlers and an intended Black Riot album for Fourth Floor which took influence from soul and R&B.Batmobile was recorded at Brooklyn's Loud House, Terry's home studio which he operated in his front room, a set-up he deemed inexpensive and comfortable.
+By late 1988, Terry had completed Batmobile for Sleeping Bag, Royal House's rap-influenced Can You Party for Idlers and an intended Black Riot album for Fourth Floor which took influence from soul and R&B.Batmobile was recorded at Brooklyn's Loud House, the home studio which Terry operated in his front room, a set-up he deemed inexpensive and comfortable.
 The production is built on DJ techniques like sampling, mixing and scratching and track lengths are generally short.
-In contemporary interviews, the producer said most of his material used an four-track recorder, and that he built tracks using only samples and sounds from other records.
+In contemporary interviews, the producer said most of his material used a four-track recorder, and that he built tracks using only samples and sounds from other records.
 All four previously released Todd Terry Project songs reappear on the album.
 Terry produced the album while Chep Nuñez, credited as Chep "Bang Out Those Edits" Nunez, provided editing on "Back to the Beat".
 The album was mixed by Terry at TTO Studios, Brooklyn, with mix consultants Norty Cotto and Little Louie Vega, the latter of whom has said he was the first DJ to play Terry's music – including "Bango" – to large audiences, months before their official releases.